proof88/PGE/PGE/docpages/menu-04-Networking.md

                   //
                   // AP-99: drop clients who are storming the server with too high rate (maybe programmatically).
                   //
-                  // v0.1.4: attack i.e. left mouse button press also became a continuous operation like strafe, so from only the press and release generated packet towards server.
+                  // v0.1.4: attack i.e. left mouse button press also became a continuous operation like strafe, so from now only the press and release generate packets towards server.
                   //         So now the more clicks, the more packets: worst-case 5 PKT/sec for 1 rapidly clicking player.
                   //         With nPlayerCount number of MsgUserCmdFromClient:
                   //         8 * 5 = 40 PKT/s @ 60 FPS total incoming to server (1 will be by the server by injection though),
                   //         that is 1 * 5 = 5 PKT/s @ 60 FPS from a single client.

-                  // AP-5: weapon angle Y should not be sent, since it is the same as m_fPlayerAngleY.
-                  // AP-6: mouse moving also generates pkts at framerate.
-                  //       weapon angle Z should be sent less frequently.
-For example, every 1 second, or when the change is bigger than 5 degress relative to last sent degree,
-                  //       or the combination of both.

-                  // TODO: update the calculation here after above APs are done!
-Also update the required packet rate budget under the pseudocode!
+                  //
+                  // v0.1.4: mouse/xhair moving-induced player- and weapon-angle update sending is also rate-limited.
+Player angle updates are sent with 200 millisec interval,
+                  //         bigger weapon angle changes are sent with 200 millisec interval, smaller weapon angle changes are sent with 300 millisec interval.
+                  //         This means max ~10 PKTs, so:
+                  //         1*8 * 10 = 80 PKT/s @ 60 FPS total incoming to server (1 will be by the server by injection though),
+                  //         that is 1 * 10 = 10 PKT/s @ 60 FPS from a single client.
               }  // end handleInputAndSendUserCmdMove()

           }  // end mainLoopShared